SciRuby/daru/README.md

 * Automate testing for both MRI and JRuby.
 * Enable creation of DataFrame by only specifying an NMatrix/MDArray in initialize.
 Vector naming happens automatically (alphabetic) or is specified in an Array.
-* Add support for missing values in vectors.
 * Destructive version #filter\_rows!
-* NMatrix.first should return NMatrix (in vector).
 * Completely test all functionality for NMatrix and MDArray.
 * Basic Data manipulation and analysis operations:
     - Different kinds of join operations